Working in Germany - Side job

 Tax return

-If the income is below the above-mentioned tax-free amount, no tax is due for gainful employment.
+If the income is below the above-mentioned tax-free amount, it is usually the case that no tax is due for gainful employment.
 This means that as a rule, no tax return has to be filed.

 However, if taxes have been already paid during the year, this amount can be reclaimed and returned to you by filing a tax return.